videntity/python-omhe/README.rst

 microsyntax for text messaging (mobile SMS), Twitter®, medical devices, and other "short text capable" systems.
-It is a community work product from many interested parties including doctors, hackers, software developers, entrpreneurs, quantified-selfers, health IT vendors, wellness vendors, and health/mobile device manufactures.
+It is a community work product from many interested parties including doctors, hackers, software developers, entrepreneurs, quantified-selfers, health IT vendors, wellness vendors, and health/mobile device manufactures.

 Its called OMHE because its the nirvana of health informatics..open, free, and simple.
 OMHE is a microsyntax.org project.
-The goal behind OMHE is to help exchange data over mobile device such as phones or medical or wellness devices in an ultra-companct, human and machine readable format.
+The goal behind OMHE is to help exchange data over mobile device such as phones or medical or wellness devices in an ultra-compact, human and machine readable format.

 This package, "python-omhe" was developed by and is maintained by Videntity Systems, Inc. It is free to use and 100% open source.
 Feel like contributing to this project?
 Please email us or join the Google Group "omhe-microsyntax".

-The commands and a lengthly description can be found here_
+The commands and a lengthy description can be found here_

 .. _here: http://code.google.com/p/omhe